 In September, our local photo group „Fotofreunde Herborn aka.
-DieFotoMafia“ held a photo completion on the subject „Eyes“.
+DieFotoMafia“ held a photo competition on the subject „Eyes“.
 As my 6-year-old daughter as my usual favorite model did not show too much motivation this time, I thought of an alternative.
 As „eyes“ also occur on dice and the German word for the grease drops on a soup etc. is „Fettaugen“ („fat eyes“), I improvised and turned a champagne bowl, some vegetable oil, water, syrup and two dice into my setup for the shot, and lit it with my mobile’s torch.

 The result was stunning, I think, and it turned out at position three in the competition.
 I am quite pleased with this result.